If you need assistance completing an add/drop form go here.

 These advising notes apply to current students majoring in Computer Science (CS), Computer Engineering (CE), and Electrical Engineering (EE) only.
 Within Computer Science, some notes may apply only to one of the three tracks: Computer Science (CS-CS), Computer Information Systems (CS-CIS), and Information Security (CS-IS).

 These are standing substitutions for coursework within the CS, CE, and EE majors.
-Students will still need to fill out a Degree Outline that lists these substitutions during their grad check process.
+Students will still need to fill out an Advising Checklist that lists these substitutions during their grad check process.
 Note: Some of these substitutions are only for specific catalog years.

 - MATH 231, 232, 233, and 234 (Calculus for Engineering) may be substituted for MATH 201, 202, 203, and 204 respectively.
 Engineering majors are encouraged to take the MATH 23x sequence instead of the MATH 20x sequence.